 5.4.1.
-Throw-Length (t-x) analysis
+Throw-Length (T-X) analysis

-Of the 136 mapped faults in the study area, 16 were not included in this analysis (or the t-z analysis described below) because they extended outside of the seismic dataset and thus, we could not constrain their true length.
-Based on their throw vs. length profile shape, the faults were classified into four groups (TX1-4) (Figure 11).
-TX1 and TX2 are asymmetrical, with maximum throw offset to the SE or the NW, respectively, of the fault centre.
-TX3 are symmetrical, with maximum throw at the fault centre, whereas TX4 is defined by a profile containing two throw maxima (Figure 11).
-We do not see any direct spatial correlation between these groups and other structural elements; however, we do note that a change in the distribution of strain with depth.
+507 Of the 136 mapped faults in the study area, 16 were not included in this analysis (or the T-Z 508 analysis described below) because they extended outside of the seismic dataset and thus, we 509 could not constrain their true length.
+Based on their throw vs. length profile shape, the faults 510 were classified into four groups (TX1-4) (Figure 11).
+TX1 and TX2 are asymmetrical, with 511 maximum throw offset to the SE or the NW, respectively, of the fault centre.
+TX3 are 512 symmetrical, with maximum throw at the fault centre, whereas TX4 is defined by a profile 513 containing two throw maxima (Figure 11).
+We do not see any direct spatial correlation between 514 these groups and other structural elements; however, we do note that a change in the distribution of strain with depth.
 For example, our analysis shows that symmetrical profiles are more common with depth, i.e., whereas 37% of the faults displacing the upper boundary (Late Langhian horizon) have a symmetrical throw distribution, 67% of the faults displacing the lower boundary (Base Oligocene) have a symmetrical throw distribution (Figure 11).
 Given that symmetrical profiles typify less mature faults that have developed in kinematic isolation from surrounding structures, we infer a greater degree of fault interactions and higher fault maturity at shallower depth (Walsh and Watterson, 1990; Nicol et al., 2010).
-This differs to that commonly observed in polygonal faults, where a higher degree of fault interactions are developed at structurally deeper depths (Cartwright, 2011).

-5.4.2.
-Throw-Depth (t-z) analysis
+522 5.4.2.
+Throw-Depth (T-Z) analysis

-- Throw-depth profiles were constructed for the same 120 faults analysed in sub-Section 5.4.1. - Our analysis shows that the average t-z profile is asymmetric, with maximum throw across the - 478 Intra-Burdigalian (17.54 Ma) horizon, decreasing upwards and downwards towards the fault - tips (Figure 12A).
+523 Throw-depth profiles were constructed for the same 120 faults analysed in sub-Section 5.4.1.
+524 Our analysis shows that the average T-Z profile is asymmetric, with maximum throw across 525 the Intra-Burdigalian (17.54 Ma) horizon, decreasing upwards and downwards towards the 526 fault tips (Figure 12A).

-- The faults were divided into two main groups based on their vertical extent (TZ1 and TZ2). - 481 TZ1 faults displace the entire Oligo-Miocene sequence, with an average length of 7.2 km, an - average height of 1.9 km, and an average vertical throw of 128 m (Figure 12).
-TZ1 throw - 483 profiles are asymmetrical, with a prominent maximum throw along the Intra-Burdigalian horizon (Figure 12A).
-From this maximum, the throw profile decreases almost linearly both upwards to the base of the Lower Tortonian chaotic unit (Unit 9), and downwards to the Upper Chattian/Eocene units.
-TZ2 faults are smaller (average length of 4.2 km and a maximum throw of 80 m), their lower tip does not displace the Intra-Chattian horizon, and they exhibit a more symmetrical throw profile (Figure 12).
-Spatially, 70% of the mapped faults in the study area are TZ1, with TZ2 mostly located along the high's flanks (Figure 12C).
+527 The faults were divided into two main groups based on their vertical extent (TZ1 and TZ2).
+528 TZ1 faults displace the entire Oligo-Miocene sequence, with an average length of 7.2 km, an 529 average height of 1.9 km, and an average vertical throw of 128 m (Figure 12).
+TZ1 throw 530 profiles are asymmetrical, with a prominent maximum throw along the Intra-Burdigalian 531 horizon (Figure 12A).
+From this maximum, the throw profile decreases almost linearly both 532 upwards to the base of the Lower Tortonian chaotic unit (Unit 9), and downwards to the Upper 533 Chattian/Eocene units.
+TZ2 faults are smaller (average length of 4.2 km and a maximum throw 534 of 80 m), their lower tip does not displace the Intra-Chattian horizon, and they exhibit a more symmetrical throw profile (Figure 12).
+Spatially, 70% of the mapped faults in the study area 535 536 are TZ1, with TZ2 mostly located along the high's flanks (Figure 12C).